co-cart/co-cart/README.md

 Included with these features are **[filters](https://docs.cocart.xyz/#filters)** and **[action hooks](https://docs.cocart.xyz/#hooks)** for developers.

+* **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product type to add to the cart with validation including adding your own parameters.
 * **[CoCart Tools](https://github.com/co-cart/cocart-tools)** provides tools to help with development testing with CoCart.
 * **[CoCart Tweaks](https://github.com/co-cart/co-cart-tweaks)** provides a starting point for developers to tweak CoCart to their needs.